vartanbeno/trelloLabels/README.md

 # similartrellolabels.py

 This Python program detects similarly named labels from a Trello project.
 The user will be prompted to input a label name, which will be kept in a list.
 Based on the user inputted word, similar label names will be detected.
-Used project in this example: https://trello.com/b/xj18FzNH/new-project
+[Used project in this example.](https://trello.com/b/xj18FzNH/new-project)

 # Building